Lim Boon Heng

-Lim Boon Heng (林文兴 (Lín Wénxīng, Lîm Bûn-heng); born 18 November 1947) is a Singaporean trade unionist and former politician.
+Lim Boon Heng (born 18 November 1947) is a Singaporean trade unionist and former politician.
 A former member of the governing People's Action Party (PAP), he was a Member of Parliament (MP) between 1980 and 2011, and had served in the Cabinet between 2001 and 2011.
 He served as Chairman of the People's Action Party between 2004 and 2011.

 After retiring from politics, Lim has served as the chairman of Temasek Holdings and NTUC Enterprise Co-operative since 2013 and 2012 respectively, until his retirement in October 2025.

 Lim had also served as Deputy Chairman of the Singapore Labour Foundation, Secretary-General of the National Trades Union Congress (NTUC) and Deputy Chairman of the People's Association.

 Early life and education

 Lim grew up in a small farm in Punggol, Singapore.
 He studied at Montfort Junior School (1955–1960) and Montfort Secondary School (1961–1966).
 In 1967, Lim was awarded a Colombo Plan Scholarship to study naval architecture at the University of Newcastle-upon-Tyne.

 In 1971, he was awarded a one-year NORAD (Norwegian) Fellowship for practical training in Oslo, leading to a diploma in international shipping inspection.